CrimRecya/Phobos-Mix/docs/New-or-Enhanced-Logics.md

     - `Trajectory.Engrave.LaserThickness` controls the thickness of the engrave laser.
 Need to set `Trajectory.Engrave.IsHouseColor` or `Trajectory.Engrave.IsSingleColor` to true.
     - `Trajectory.Engrave.LaserDuration` controls the duration of the engrave laser.
     - `Trajectory.Engrave.LaserDelay` controls how often to draw the engrave laser.
+  - `Trajectory.Engrave.AttachToTarget` controls whether the center position of the engrave laser will update with the target position.
+  - `Trajectory.Engrave.UpdateDirection` controls whether the engrave laser updates the direction with the firer and target position.

 In `rulesmd.ini`:
 ```ini